ComputerElite/CrashMod/README.md

 # Crash Mod

-Crashes the game if you are bad
+Crashes the game if you are bad and good

 ## Credits